Research

 Supplier Search and Market Concentration [JMP]

-Inflation Persistence and a new Phillips Curve
+Inflation Persistence and a New Phillips Curve

 with Marcus Hagedorn, Juan Llavador & Kurt Mitman

-Abstract: Auclert et al. (2024) recently argued that, to first order, menu-costs models deliver the same New Keynesian Phillips Curves as time-dependent models in response to AR(1) shocks.
+Abstract Abstract: Auclert et al. (2024) recently argued that, to first order, menu-costs models deliver the same New Keynesian Phillips Curves as time-dependent models in response to AR(1) shocks.
 We show here that when considering a broader class of shocks, menu-costs models can generate qualitatively and quantitatively different Phillips curves than implied by time-dependent models.
 Shocks to the growth rate of nominal demand generate inflation persistence in the model, in line with the data, but at odd with the standard time- dependent NKPC.
 Changes in the extensive margin of price adjustment in the menu-cost model generate history dependence that is captured by the lagged inflation rate.
 Once we control for lagged nominal demand growth, the explanatory power of lagged inflation drops significantly.
 The reason is that nominal demand growth is a second determinant of inflation in the Phillips curve in menu-cost models and inflation therefore inherits the persistence of the process for nominal demand.